bindresearch/SpinExplorer/README.md

 Video tutorials will be created shortly and made available at "https://www.youtube.com/@BindResearch".

-Written documentation is available (SpinExplorer_Documentation.pdf)
+Written documentation is available (SpinExplorerDocumentation.pdf)

 Releases
 --------